Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 The object lesson in masculine beauty extended to his face.
 He had happy, glittering eyes, warm and deep, *deep* brown.
 A nose to match the beard, obviously big but it worked for him regardless.
 Probably a chin to match it, too.
 Heavy brow without a caveman’s slope, with thick eyebrows.
 Thick *everything.* He was wide-necked and broad-jawed but handsomely so, not lumpen and ogre-like.
 He was moderately hirsute, with mostly bare, dusky skin banded with golden jewelry, and there was a ring on every one of his fingers.

-In fact, putting it all together, through squinted eyes, the big man looked eerily like…
+In fact, putting it all together, through squinted eyes, the big man looked eerily like...

 "...Julian?"
 Hoeff whispered beside him, completing Ian’s thought.